Janni Thomsen

-Janni Thomsen (born 16 February 2000) is a Danish professional footballer who plays as a midfielder for the Utah Royals of the National Women's Soccer League (NWSL) and the Denmark national team.
+Janni Thomsen (born 16 February 2000) is a Danish professional footballer who plays as a right-back or central midfielder for Women's Super League club London City Lionesses and the Denmark national team.

 Club career

 Thomsen played for Vålerenga for five years, recording 100 appearances with the Norwegian club.
 On 7 March 2025, she signed a two-year contract plus a mutual option with the Utah Royals of the NWSL.

+On 3 July 2026, Thomsen signed a two-year contract with Women's Super League club London City Lionesses.
+On 4 September 2026, she made her first appearance in the WSL, participating in London City's season-opening win over Manchester United.

 International career

-She made international debut on the Danish national team on the 4 March 2020, against Norway at the 2020 Algarve Cup.
+She made her international debut on the Danish national team on the 4 March 2020, against Norway at the 2020 Algarve Cup.